 - Used throughout the Castlevania series.
-The pre-Symphony of the Night games typically allowed the player to break open walls to reveal different kinds of meat.
+The games up to and including Symphony of the Night typically allowed the player to break open walls to reveal different kinds of meat.
 Games after Symphony had food items just sitting on the floor out in the open or dropped by monsters, including cartons of milk that should've gone bad even faster than the meat.
-However, it also zigzagged this trope by including spoiled food items as well.

 - Lampshaded with the Mysterious Wall Chicken in Dust: An Elysian Tail.
 Its in-game description reads "Found embedded in a wall, this fully-cooked and seasoned chicken comes from unknown origins."

-- Zigzagged in Odin Sphere, where both killing enemies and clearing out stages will yield treasure chests that sometimes contain minor food items like milk and hot cross buns.
-With some of these areas it makes sense, like when you're fighting in the capital of Titania or Ragnanival, or on the Valentian battlegrounds where there's tons of soldiers running around everywhere, but then there's also the monster-infested Elrit Forest and the Volkenan Lava Pit where it's less likely to stay fresh.
+- In Odin Sphere, both killing enemies and clearing out stages will yield treasure chests that sometimes contain minor food items like milk and hot cross buns.
+Sometimes it makes sense, like in the cities of Titania or Ragnanival, or on the Valentian battlegrounds where lots of soldiers are running around and no doubt carrying rations.
+Then there's the monster-infested Elrit Forest or the Volkenan lava pits.
 Once the player gets to the Netherworld, however, they quickly find that the only food items that get dropped are old and withered.

-- TMNT IV: Turtles in Time: The turtles can find perfectly good pizza lying on the sidewalk, or down in the sewer, and even Shredder keeps some lying around the Technodrome.
+- All 3 classic Konami Teenage Mutant Ninja Turtles Beat Em Upsnote have perfectly good pizza lying on the sidewalk, or down in the sewer, and even Shredder keeps some lying around the Technodrome.

-- Ultimate Marvel Versus Capcom 3: Phoenix Wright can pick up food (and immediately eat it to restore health) while searching for evidence in Investigation Mode, regardless of whatever the stage is.
+- Ultimate Marvel vs. Capcom 3: Phoenix Wright can pick up food (and immediately eat it to restore health) while searching for evidence in Investigation Mode, regardless of whatever the stage is.

 - In the DuckTales game for NES, Scrooge can find cakes and cones of ice cream hidden throughout Transylvania, Amazon Ruins, and the Moon.
 The remake justifies this by revealing that Mrs. Beakley has been following Scrooge on his adventures and leaving snacks for him.

 - The original sidescrolling shooter Duke Nukem I has Duke roaming around eight levels of Doctor Proton's Elaborate Underground Base, with an occasional turkey drumstick available to add about 12% health.
-Interestingly, Duke's handheld Wave Motion Gun can be used to "cook" a turkey drumstick into a complete turkey dinner worth 25% health.
-Averted with the soda, which is a sealed can of sugary acid, and could be fairly expected to last until the can corrodes.
+Interestingly, Duke's handheld Wave-Motion Gun can be used to "cook" a turkey drumstick into a complete turkey dinner worth 25% health.

 - Kirby games use 'Maxim Tomatoes' to completely heal the player character.
 Energy drinks and, on occasion, other foods are sometimes used for smaller amounts of healing.
 This can raise questions as to why, for instance, meat, cake, and a sandwich can be found in an underwater cave on planet Ripple Star (and somehow fail to dissolve and waft away in the currents).